enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 The added context ensures that we get different keys derived for different negotiated ALPNs.
 When HTTP/1.1 was negotiated without an ALPN, `$alpn` SHALL be `http/1.1`.

+When this extension is negotiated, HTTP requests that indicate an HTTP-version other than HTTP/1.1 MUST be rejected, with the connection closed prior to sending an HTTP-layer response.

 # Security Considerations